BluBracket/docs.blubracket.com/content/how-to/saml-setup/okta/index.md

 Tenant administrators must add users to their BluBracket tenant prior to login via single sign-on.
 [Full details are here](/how-to/add-user/).

-### Test the Azure AD/SAML configuration
+### Test the Okta/SAML configuration

 Open `https://your-account-name.blubracket.com` in a new private browser window or open a different browser to test the Single Sign-on changes (Be sure to replace `your-account-name` with the name of your account name provided by BluBracket).
-The login page should automatically redirect to Azure AD, if Azure AD authentication is successful, the user will then be redirected back to BluBracket and logged into the tenant.
+The login page should automatically redirect to Okta, if Okta authentication is successful, the user will then be redirected back to BluBracket and logged into the tenant.

 Troubleshooting: use `https://your-account-name.blubracket.com/login?force=true` to login via local authentication